Deliberative democracy

 Deliberative democracy or discursive democracy is a form of democracy in which deliberation is central to decision-making.
-Deliberative democracy seeks quality over quantity by limiting decision-makers to a smaller but more representative sample of the population that is given the time and resources to focus on one issue.

-It often adopts elements of both consensus decision-making and majority rule.
-Deliberative democracy differs from traditional democratic theory in that authentic deliberation, not mere voting, is regarded as the primary source of legitimacy for the law.
+It often shows characteristics of both consensus decision-making and majority rule.
+Deliberative democracy differs from traditional democratic theory in that authentic deliberation, not mere voting, is the primary source of legitimacy for the law that is produced.
 Deliberative democracy is related to consultative democracy, in which public consultation with citizens is central to democratic processes.

-The distance between deliberative democracy and concepts like representative democracy or direct democracy is debated.
-While some practitioners and theorists use deliberative democracy to describe elected bodies whose members propose and enact legislation, Hélène Landemore and others increasingly use deliberative democracy to refer to decision-making by randomly-selected lay citizens with equal power.
+Deliberative democracy can be practiced by decision-makers in both representative democracies and direct democracies.
+Use of the term may vary: while some practitioners and theorists use deliberative democracy to describe elected bodies whose members propose and enact legislation, Hélène Landemore and others use deliberative democracy to refer to decision-making by randomly-selected lay citizens each with equal power.

-Deliberative democracy has a long history of practice and theory traced back to ancient times, with an increase in academic attention in the 1990s, and growing implementations since 2010.
+Deliberative democracy has a long history of practice and theory, which can be traced back to ancient times.
+It received academic attention in the 1990s and implementations since 2010.
 Joseph M. Bessette has been credited with coining the term in his 1980 work Deliberative Democracy: The Majority Principle in Republican Government.